Simplicial degree $d$ self-maps on $n$-spheres: Future Directions

-{\bf Acknowledgement:} The first author is supported by the Mathematical Research Impact Centric Support (MATRICS) Research Grant (MTR/2022/000036) by SERB (India).
-The second author is supported by the CSIR (India).
+{\bf Acknowledgement:} We would like to thank Raphaël Tinarrage for discussing a possible application of degree maps to the covering type of Moore spaces and for suggesting possible improvements to the bounds given in \cite{Govc}.
+The second author is supported by the Ministry of Education of the Slovak Republic under grant VEGA 2/0056/25.
 The institute fellowship at IIT Delhi, India, supports the third author.

-{\bf Data availability:} The authors declare that all data supporting the findings of this study are available within the article.